prestongarno/kotlinq/README.md

 # ktq<sup>*</sup>

-A kotlin type generator GraphQL schema definitions and runtime library for interacting with endpoints
+An experimental kotlin type generator for GraphQL schema definitions and runtime library for interacting with endpoints

 ### compiler
 The `compiler` module acts as a code generation library.
 This (soon) will be isolated as a Gradle plugin which will allow for configuration from gradle build scripts and run as a task like: